lzl/piece/README.md

 Goal: Users can follow/subscribe and read others' pieces.

+### The Core

+- Add a publication to subscribe multiple users' pieces.

 ## v0.1, 2015-10-21

 - Goal: Build a prototype, then upload to Meteor and GitHub.